edper/getting-cleaning-data-final-project/README.md

 **A. Running r_analysis.R successfully in your R-studio**

 + Open your R-Studio.
-In my case I am running *R-studio Version 0.99.467* and *R version 3.2.1*.
+In my case I am running *R-studio version 0.99.467* and *R version 3.2.1*.
 + Assumming you don't have dataset for this experiment you can either download the zipped file needed for this activity either by clicking on this [link](https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip)
 + Or if not you can download it from your R-studio with the following command.
 ```{r}